 Dr. Ana María Tekina-eirú Maynard was raised in a Puerto Rican neighborhood in the suburbs of La Isla (Bronx, New York).
 Growing up first generation on the mainland, she was the first in her family to go to college.
 She finished with a Doctorate in Electrical and Computer Engineering from Carnegie Mellon University.

-Dr. Maynard received a Bachelors Degree in Electrical Engineering at Brooklyn Polytechic University, and her Doctorate in Electrical and Computer Engineering from Carnegie Mellon under Dan Siewiorek.
-Thanks to mentor Scott Knauer and her PhD sponsorship from the AT&T Cooperative Research Fellowship Program (CRFP), she had opportunities throughout graduate school to conduct applied research through summer internships at AT&T Bell Laboratories in Murray Hill, New Jersey, in computer systems, VLSI and small circuits, software performance and tools.
+Dr. Maynard received a Bachelors Degree in Electrical Engineering at NYU's Brooklyn Polytechic, and her Doctorate in Electrical and Computer Engineering from Carnegie Mellon under Dan Siewiorek.
+Thanks to mentor Scott Knauer and her PhD sponsorship from the AT&T Cooperative Research Fellowship Program (CRFP), she had opportunities throughout graduate school to conduct applied research through summer internships -- in the days of "Camelot" -- at AT&T Bell Laboratories in Murray Hill, New Jersey, in computer systems, VLSI and small circuits, software performance and tools.
 Her Masters-degree research at NASA Langley Research Center on the Reliability of Fault-Tolerant, mission-critial systems focused the validation of SIFT, a highly reliable multiprocessor system for aircraft control.
 Her pioneer PhD Research "Investigating the Utilization of Idle Time in High Performance Processors" is known today in the computer architecture field as Multi-threading.

 Dr. Maynard's technical leadership matured through her 20-year career in IBM Research and Development where she was given rich and diverse project and technical leadership opportunities requiring multicultural savvy across local, global, and outsourced interactions at all levels.
 Her technical innovations (11 patents) and published works span a broad spectrum of hardware, software, workload characterization, system simulation, and performance analysis that contributed to the creation, enhancement, and validation of next-generation high-performance enterprise systems.
 She contributed to technology market expansion of mobile and enterprise-grade human language applications through the prototyping of globalization and human factors (usability) enhancements.
 She provided multi-cultural and multilingual support to human collaboration tools through patent-generating automatic language detection, and innovative use of machine translation and multilingual text-to-text and text-to-speech capability.